akash-pal/Firebase-Push-Notification-in-Cordova-android/README.md

   Configure the above REST API using Postman rest client.

-How it works
+<b>How it works</b>
-Send a push notification to a single device or topic.
+<i>Send a push notification to a single device or topic.</i>

 1.a Application is in foreground:
   The user receives the notification data in the JavaScript callback without notification alert message (this is the normal behaviour of mobile push notifications).

 1.b Application is in background:
   The user receives the notification message in its device notification bar.
   The user taps the notification and the application is opened.
   The user receives the notification data in the JavaScript callback'.